g76r/libp6core/util/percent_evaluation.md

   e.g. `%{=rpn,5,4,:=:,-}` -> -1
 - `<dup>` duplicates previous value e.g. `%{=rpn,4,4,<dup>,*}` -> 16

-see also ParamsFormula class which is used as %=rpn engine. of course there are plenty of implicit type conversions, such as integer promotions and converting non null numbers to true booleans.
+see also ParamsFormula class which is then engine used by %=rpn.

+of course there are plenty of implicit type conversions, such as integer promotions and converting non null numbers to true booleans.